aswinkumar1999/Elec_iBot_Session/README.md

 Have a Problem/ Resource that's not listed , Submit an Issue ( https://help.github.com/en/articles/creating-an-issue )

-Make sure you include all proper details and the solutions you have tried before you have created an issue.
+Make sure you include all proper details and the solutions you have tried before you create an issue.

 # Troubleshooting